Shopify/example-ruby-app/README.md

 # Shopify App Examples

 This repository is home to the code examples highlighted in various [Shopify API tutorials](http://docs.myshopify.io/api/tutorials/).
-They are designed solely for the purposes of introducing new developers to the Shopify API.
+They are designed solely for the purpose of introducing new developers to the Shopify API.
 The example apps are written in [Sinatra](https://github.com/sinatra/sinatra), but the concepts presented will also apply to developers building applications in other languages such as Python, Node.js and PHP.

 ## Tutorial index